jklarenbeek/csharpness/README.md

 # CSHARPNESS

 A collections of dotNET C# projects aimed to make my life easier.
-These projects are remnants of projects i've done in the past and are here for reference only.
+These projects are snippits of code from projects i've done in the past and are here for reference only.
 I don't think I will make all of this work anytime soon, but then again, who knows.

 ### Adding a reference to a project